 During this course, you will develop a range of academic and technical skills relevant to the building surveying profession.
 As in industry itself, this course demands a broad range of technical and creative skills.

-We also believe that as the industry changes and adopts new approaches, we also, working with our industry partners, should give our students the opportunity to learn about the innovative changes which are impacting the industry today.
+As the industry changes and adopts new approaches, by working with our industry partners gives you the opportunity to learn about the innovative changes impacting the industry today.

 The course aims to produce building surveyors with a well-rounded ability to mix technical, creative and business skills, ready to join an equally fast-moving built environment.
 You will therefore be industry-ready and can look forward to a fulfilling and enjoyable career as a building surveyor.